 We had the place all to ourselves, and it was so peaceful and atmospheric!
 I could have stayed there forever, as it felt magical.

-The Flower Market
+7. Bangkok Flower Market

 Next up, after another fun tuk-tuk ride through the busy streets of Bangkok, was the bright and colorful Flower Market (Pak Khlong Talat).
-Although we had heard about this market before, we have never been there.

 Though the market is open 24 hours, it is busiest before dawn, when boats and trucks arrive with flowers from all over Thailand.
 Here both consumers and wholesalers come to buy flowers and vegetables.

 Many local florists come to the market early in the morning to stock up on flowers to sell in their shops the following day.
-Also, the poor who make a living out of stringing and selling flower garlands on the streets, buy sacks of jasmine and marigold flowers here.
+Also, the poor who make a living out of stringing and selling flower garlands on the streets buy sacks of jasmine and marigold flowers here.

 The market has a long history, all the way back to the reign of Rama I (1782-1809) when it was a floating market here.
 Later it changed into a fish market before it became the kind of market it is today.
 It has been a flower market for over 60 years.